-A. For the first NIGMS RPPR using the new Table 8A due November 15, 2016, PIs should list the names of "clearly associated" students that have identical experiences as your T32 supported students.
+For the first NIGMS RPPR using the new Table 8A due November 15, 2016, PIs should list the names of "clearly associated" students that have identical experiences as your T32supported students.
 You should be adding students to this list in each subsequent RPPR submitted until you have completed 15 years.
-At that time, you would remove the initial year (2016) information and replace it with students who fit this category in 2031.
+At that time, you would remove the initial year (e.g. 2016) information and replace it with students who fit this category in 2031.

 See FAQs Question E.3.

-A. Because Part II of Table 8 is a completely new reporting requirement, users should initially report only current "clearly associated" students.
+Because Part II of Table 8 is a completely new reporting requirement as of 2016, users should report "clearly associated" students starting with 2016.
 Then in each subsequent year, they should continue to add new entrants and provide updated information about current and past clearly associated students until 15 years of data have been completed.

-A. Students should have been or currently supported by other HHS (e.g., AHRQ) or NIH awards.
+Students should have been, or be currently, supported by other HHS (e.g., AHRQ) or NIH awards.
 The awards can be other training awards, research (e.g., R01) or fellowship (e.g., F30 or F31) awards.

 view the XTRACT video.